If you’re a temporary worker or on a fixed-term contract, you may assume that you aren’t eligible for a mortgage.

 How Much can Temporary Workers Borrow?

-Improving your Chances of Securing a Temporary Worker Mortgage
+Improving your Chances of Securing a Mortgage as an Agency or Temporary Worker Mortgage

 If you are a temporary worker, there are a number of things you can do to improve your chances of getting a mortgage offer.
 They include: